golamrabbiazad/golamrabbiazad/README.md

 # Hi there | Salam 👋

 `I'm Rabbi | Azad!
-I love to write code mostly for the web, beside, trying to solve problems.`
+I love to write code mostly for the web, besides, trying to solve problems.`

 `Born in Joypurhat and raised in Dhaka.
 Currently, I'm studying Computer Science and Engineering under @nu.ac.bd`